leemahoney3/whmcs-client-password-changer/README.md

 4. Configre the addon as needed, it will then be available through **Addons >  Client Password Changer**

+## How to update

+Simply copy the modules folder into the root of your WHMCS folder accepting any overwrites.
+I'd recommend keeping the module enabled to preserve your cofiguration settings.

 ## Configuration

 There are a number of configuration options available when activating the addon.
 Please find them below.